-My name is Maitri.
-I am a geoscientist, writer and maker, interested in fast and global access to data, information and literacy, science education, the recruiting and retention of women in science professions, and the growth of the public domain.
+I am a geoscientist, writer and maker.
+My interests are fast and global access to data, information and literacy, science education, the recruiting and retention of women in science professions, and making fancy costumes, headdresses and jewelry.

 About this blog: What became VatulBlog in the late 1990s started with essays, BBS messages and emails and continues as a record of thoughts on and experiences in geoscience, the internet, disaster, diaspora, travel and craft.
 The site is named Vatul for my South Indian clan, which you can read more about here.

-• With a background in geology, geophysics, scientific computing and project management, I work in energy exploration, specifically the interpretation of seismic data and hydrocarbon reservoir characterization.
+• Geology and Geophysics: With a background in geology, geophysics, scientific computing and project management, I work in energy exploration, specifically the interpretation of seismic data and hydrocarbon reservoir characterization.
 I have also led scientific software development, 3D visualization environments and knowledge-sharing and data-management projects.

-• Publisher of Back Of Town, a blog-community dedicated to the New Orleans-based HBO television series Treme.
-Prior to that, between August 2005 and March 2009, VatulBlog actively chronicled the aftermath of Hurricane Katrina, The Flood and the recovery of the city of New Orleans, and has been used as an example of disaster communication during a time of rapidly-evolving media.
+• Back Of Town: Publisher of a blog-community dedicated to the New Orleans-based HBO television series Treme.
+Prior to that, between August 2005 and March 2009, VatulBlog actively chronicled the aftermath of Hurricane Katrina, The Federal Flood and the recovery of the city of New Orleans, and has been used as an example of disaster communication during a time of rapidly-evolving media.
 A number of my posts from the first post-Katrina year were published in Gallatin & Toulouse Press’s A Howling In The Wires: An Anthology of Writing from Post-Diluvian New Orleans.

-• Founding member and treasurer of the Society of Exploration Geophysicists Women’s Network and University of Wisconsin Department of Geoscience alumni board member.
+• Society of Exploration Geophysicists Women’s Network founding member and treasurer; University of Wisconsin Department of Geoscience alumni board member.
 My essay on integrative innovation in the geosciences was published in Agile Libre’s 52 Things You Should Know About Geophysics.

 • A list of writing and interviews.

-I have a B.S. in geology from the University of Illinois, and a Masters in structural geology [paper] and an interdisciplinary Masters in computational sciences and geophysics from the University of Wisconsin.
+I have a B.S. in geology from the University of Illinois at Urbana-Champaign, and a Masters in structural geology [paper] and an interdisciplinary Masters in computational sciences and geophysics from the University of Wisconsin at Madison.